EmergentSoftware/SQL-Server-Development-Assessment/docs/findings/SQLCodeDevelopment.md

 ## Using Brackets
 **Check Id:** [None yet, click here to view the issue](https://github.com/EmergentSoftware/SQL-Server-Development-Assessment/issues/32)

-You might being using square brackets [] unnecessarily for object names.
+You might be using square brackets [] unnecessarily for object names.
 If object names are valid and not reserved words, there is no need to use square brackets.
 Use them only for invalid names.

 - See [Removing the Square Bracket Decorations with SQL Prompt](https://www.red-gate.com/hub/product-learning/sql-prompt/removing-the-square-bracket-decorations-with-sql-prompt)